Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: You said the fat will absorb some.
 Now some, do you mean quarter, half, three quarters?

-A: Depends on how much concentrated the poisons are.
+A: Depends on how concentrated the poisons are.
 Like if you've got five times the pesticides normal that are in commercial, in your organic, you can eat probably five tablespoons of butter with a half a pint of berries and not clear it all.
 If you have cheese with it, you're likely to clear it all.

 Q: Oh really?

 A: Cheese and butter, cheese and cream.

 Q: So that would be good like for an emergency.
 Let's say you couldn't get grass fed.
-Oh, you could, you know, you had a shop at Ralph's.
+Oh, you could, you know, you had to shop at Ralph's.
 So you have cheese and butter with that meat.

 A: Yeah, but you have to understand that those toxins have caused mutant genes in that meat.
 So, not the best thing in the world.
 I always say you need to cut meat up and store it.
 Lewis has started to make a storage of meats.
 What you do is cut them up.
 I dry them for 30 minutes on each side.
 That's four sides, you know, in the sun, 30 minutes on each side just to seal it, seal the blood in.
 And then I coat it with olive oil and stick it in a quart jar or a half gallon jar with maybe a cup, cup and a half of olive oil.
 I stuff the meat down in there tightly and then of course the olive oil will go up to a certain point then I'm going to stuff more meat in.
 I'll put more olive oil.
 So I've got about this much olive oil covering the top of the meat and then still this much air space, about half inch to three quarters of an inch because it's going to out gas a little bit.
 And when you see the top bending, bowing, you let that gas out and put it back on.
 And usually you only have to do that two times.
 I kept meat that way for 10 years.
 And I had 10 of them that I made and each year I took out, it was for the, you know, Y2K.
 I knew, I was a programmer, so I knew that Y2K was just a money scam.
 You know, trashing computers.
 No, it would just make a lot of your figures bad.
 You know, as it changes dates, but it's not going to destroy anything, not going to create a bank catastrophe or anything.
 So these programmers made billions of dollars, including, what was this, that guy who ran for president from Texas, Perot, yeah.
 He made billions off of that.
 Because he had programming systems, you know.
 Oh, we'll save you, you know.
 So he charges 10 times more than normal because we've got a disaster coming.
 So they made a bunch.
 Anyway, I made these jars and took out one a year to see how it tasted.
 It was wonderful.